rileyle/UCNaI/README.md

     /NaI/GeometryFile <filename>

 > Set the name of the optional geometry file.
 If this command is present, a NaI detector is placed for each line in the specified file.
-(The above positioning and rotation commands are ignored.)
 Each line has the format:

         <X (mm)>  <Y (mm)>  <Z (mm)>  <X rotation (deg)>  <Y rotation (deg)>  <Z rotation (deg)>

+> If a geometry file is specified, the positioning and rotation commands above are ignored.

 ### Source